5 Things to Know About the iOS 14.4.1 Update

 iOS 14.4.1 Update: What’s New

-Apple’s point updates (x.x) are typically much smaller than milestone releases and that’s the case with iOS 14.4.1.
+Apple’s point updates (x.x.x) are typically much smaller than milestone releases (x.x) and that’s the case with iOS 14.4.1.
 It doesn’t have any new features or bug fixes on board.
 Instead, it’s focused on security.

 iOS 14.4.1 carries an important security update and you can read about it right here.